Higher-rank instanton cohomology and the quilted Atiyah-Floer conjecture: Higher rank instanton Floer theory

 and call this the {\bfseries instanton Floer cohomology} of $(Y, f, t_2(Q), r, d)$.
 The goal of this section is to describe the generators and boundary operator for $HF^\bullet_\inst(Y, f, Q)_{r, d}$ in a manner analogous to the quilted case in Section \ref{QuiltedFloerCohomologyForBrokenCircleFibrations}.

-We begin by restricting attention to a subclass of instanton perturbations, which will help tie in the discussion with quilted Floer theory.
-We say that an instanton perturbation $H: \A(Q) \rightarrow \bb{R}$ is {\bfseries compatible (with quilted Floer theory)} if it is invariant under $\G_0(Q)$, and {\bfseries constant on} $Y_\bullet$ in the sense that
+We begin by restricting attention to a subclass of instanton perturbations that will help tie in the discussion with quilted Floer theory.
+Suppose for each $j\in \left\{0, \ldots, N-1\right\}$ we are equipped with a time-dependent function